 What a scoundrel dear Martin was, and what a lovely scandal.
 Shot by the Uncle of some lass he got preggers, and then having the audacity to actually attempt to go to her funeral – AFTER he was warned not to!

-Oh Mom, those Dromgoles are a rather strange lot.
-James Sr. lived his last days in some fancy hotel here in London, listed as a Gentlemen – dying at the ripe ol’age of 86 in 1897.
-James Jr actually, well, now that dear Mother is a tale for another day… and one I still need to do some research on.
+Oh, those Dromgoles are a rather strange lot.
+James Sr. lived his last days in some fancy hotel here in London, listed as a gentleman – dying at the ripe ol’age of 86 in 1897.
+James Jr actually, well, now that is a tale for another day… and one I still need to do some research on.
 But, no worries, I’ll get to that one day soon.